 ABOUT THE OWNER

-Five years later, it was time for the next guest house, this time in Green Point, a few minutes drive from Sea Point.
-Antrim Villa was also rich in history as an old Victorian house from the 1880’s.
-The interiors were decidedly scandi-African and the garden boasted palm trees, lemon trees and shady spots for relaxation.
+Five years later, it was time for the next guesthouse, and Antrim Villa was also rich in history as an old Victorian house from the 1880s.
+The interiors were decidedly Scandi-African and the garden boasted palm trees, lemon trees and shady spots for relaxation.

-Both hotels were featured in several international design magazines and books and were successfully run with the help of his loyal right-hand woman, Joy Daniels, for several years until both hotels were sold and it was time for another project.
+Both properties were featured in several international design magazines and books and were successfully run with the help of his loyal right-hand woman, Joy Daniels, for several years until both hotels were sold and it was time for another project.

-Gonana Guest House is Jonas’s third guest house.
-This time, however, Jonas has chosen nature over the city and has chosen to renovate a small 7 room house right on the beach in the Cape west coast town of Paternoster.
-Employing local staff, and with Peggy Lannon as project manager, the guest house has been renovated and extended to include a deep swimming pool, large sash windows, and an expansive verandah on the first floor overlooking the sea (and incredible sunsets).
+Employing local staff, and with Peggy Lannon as project manager, the guesthouse was renovated and extended to include a deep solar-heated saltwater swimming pool, large sash windows, and an expansive verandah on the first floor framing the sea and incredible sunsets.

-Jonas now lives most of the year in South Africa except for the European summer months when he returns to run Koloni Restaurant in Skansen together with his husband Martin.
-In South Africa, he mixes city and country life and stays either in his flat in Sea Point or at his house in Darling, an hour north of Cape Town, where he can visit his mother (spontaneous and brave like him, she moved to South Africa at the ripe age of 70!) play with his dogs and relax.
+Jonas now lives most of the year in South Africa, except for the European summer months when he returns to run Koloni Restaurant in Skansen together with his partner Martin.
+In South Africa, he mixes city and country life and stays either in his apartment in Cape Town CBD or spends time with his mother who lives in the quaint town of Darling (spontaneous and brave like him, she moved to South Africa at the ripe age of 70).

-Gonana Guest House is a short 1 hour drive from Darling, and 2 hours from Cape Town.
-With so much beauty on the way to and from his two homes, his guest house and his travel business Gonana Travel Jonas has his hands and his heart full.
+Gonana Guesthouse and Cottages are a short 1-hour drive from Darling, and 2 hours from Cape Town International Airport.
+With so much beauty on the way to and from his two homes, his guesthouse and his travel business Gonana Travel, Jonas has his hands and his heart full.